Ayman-Sedik/eSell/README.md

 ## [Demo video](https://drive.google.com/file/d/1D2bg4lGSTqnoZpexSOwe5prsX72hkDhD/view?usp=sharing)

 **About:**
-modern, fast and scalable server-side web app with NodeJS, databases like SQL or MongoDB and more.
+modern, fast and scalable server-side web app with NodeJS, databases like SQL or MongoDB and more...

 **Many concepts have been applied such as:**
 - NodeJS & Express.js